ShunichiroT/Circos_plot/Data/README.md

 3. Marker information data
    - "marker_info.csv"
    - Columns:
-       - chromosome: belonging chromosome number ("chr"+NUMBER)
+       - chromosome: belonging chromosome number (NUMBER)
        - Start: the beginning location of the marker
        - Middel: the midpoint location of the marker
        - End: the end location of the marker